* This is a sponsored post for Lactojoy *

-Spicy and crunchy vegetables are the star of this this Vegetable Fajita Grilled Cheese Sandwich.
+Spicy and crunchy vegetables are the star of this this Grilled Cheese Mexican Sandwich.
 A great way to use leftovers and the perfect vegetable packed comfort food.

 There is not much that is more comforting than a grilled cheese sandwich and the great thing about them is that the filling options are almost endless.
 As it is National Grilled Cheese Sandwich Day, we thought we would share our current favourite: Vegetable Fajita!